Mission & Vision

 Lunch, Snacks AND Food Allergies

 Please make sure your child has an adequate breakfast at home.
-Kindergarten students only need to bring a hearty snack on Fridays (hike day).
 We will provide a hearty, organic mid-morning snack Monday –Thursday.
-Kindergarten children participating in the aftercare program must also bring a lunch.

 All grade students need to bring a mid-morning snack.
 Send wholesome ingredients such as fruits and vegetables, and as little sugar as possible.
 No gum, candy, soda, fruit juices or unhealthy foods.